10 Hardest Minerals In The World | On Mohs Scale

 As we know, glasses and other ceramic materials are brittle, meaning they are strong but not so tough.
 The same can be said about reinforced glasses such as Gorilla Glass.

-Palladium Microalloy Glass is much stronger than hardened steel and perhaps one of the hardest materials on this list that do not have carbon.
+Palladium Microalloy Glass is much stronger than hardened steel and perhaps one of the hardest materials on this list that does not have carbon.

 The material was developed by a collaboration of researchers at Caltech and Lawrence Berkeley National Laboratory under the U.S. Department of Energy.